elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Option to configure serviceMonitor for elasticsearch exporter
 - Option to add more redirect URIs for the `kubelogin` client in dex.
 - Option to disable the creation of user namespaces (RBAC will still be created)
+- The possibility to configure resources, affinity, tolerations, and nodeSelector for all Harbor pods.

 ### Changed